CloudsWeight/mySelenium/README.md

-# mySelenium
-Testing, sweet.

-# Templates for testing React
+#  Scripts for lazy people